Most recent 40 articles: Skeptical Science

 |

-Nov 14 · On February 14, 2023 we announced our Rebuttal Update Project.
+Mar 26 · On February 14, 2023 we announced our Rebuttal Update Project.
 This included an ask for feedback about the added "At a glance" section in the updated basic rebuttal versions.
 This weekly blog post series highlights this new section of one of the updated basic rebuttal versions and serves as a "bump" for our ask.
-This week features "How the IPCC is more likely to underestimate the climate response".
+This week features "Human fingerprints on climate change rule out natural cycles".
 More will follow in the upcoming weeks.
 Please follow the Further Reading link at the bottom to read the full rebuttal and to join the discussion in the comment thread there.
-The Intergovernmental Panel on Climate Change (IPCC) is a United Nations body founded in 1988.
-Its purpose ...
+The passage of time reveals many things.
+Consider for a moment the myth in the box above.
+It is dated 2008 and ...
 Read more ... |

 |